 Lions, Tigers, Bears, Wolves in Weld County

-It’s a great place to visit year round, where you can see the animals in wide open more natural settings, than at a zoo.
+It’s a great place to visit year-round, where you can see the animals in wide open more natural settings, than at a zoo.
 An elevated walkway, now the “World’s Longest Footbridge” at over 1.5 miles, overlooks the complex.
-Sometimes you’re able get fairly close to the wildlife.
-Keenesburg is located about about an hour from Denver.
+Sometimes you’re able to get fairly close to the wildlife.
+Keenesburg is located about an hour from Denver.

 African Lions, Black Bears, Bobcats, Camel, Coati Mundi, Coyote, Emu, Foxes, Grizzly Bears, Leopards, Lynx, Mountain Lions, Raccoon, Tigers, Wolves

 - Comfortable shoes and jacket

 - Water, picnic lunch, or snacks (water & snacks sold in the gift shop)

 - To prevent and alleviate cruelty to animals that are abandoned or were subject to deprivation or neglect, by providing care and boarding.